 The Bonn Art Society, which manages Bonner Kunstverein, was founded in 1963.
 The aim of the founders and patrons of the society was to create a forum for contemporary art and artists.
 Local people's interest in contemporary art is aroused not only by the exhibitions, but also by discussions, video screenings, seminars and lectures.
 A lending library consisting of art books is attached to the exhibition room.
 The art can also be hired for a fee, per picture for two months.

-This neo-classical building, which contains one of Germany's most important Zoological collection, was built at the beginning of the 20th Century.
+This neo-classical building, which contains one of Germany's most important Zoological collections, was built at the beginning of the 20th Century.
 The Alexander Koenig Research Museum, with its preserved animals and exhibits, offers an exciting afternoon for families.
 Over 3000 animals are on display in their natural surroundings.
-From local birds to exotic mammals and huge skeletons of extinct ostriches, its all here.
+From local birds to exotic mammals and huge skeletons of extinct ostriches, it's all here.
 The bird collection has 70,000 exhibits and is particularly extensive.
 The egg collection is just as important and unique.
 The corridor to the vivarium is also impressive, as a few living reptiles are on display.